Who can borrow from Staley Library?

 - If we locate the item at any time within the 3 months, you will be contacted and we will resolve the issue at that point.

-- If the item is NOT located after 3 months of searching, you will be contacted and we can discuss the options we have in resolving the situation.
+- If the item is NOT located after 3 months of searching, you will be contacted and to discuss the options we have in resolving the situation.

 I loaned that to my friend and they said they returned it!

-If someone else (such as a teaching or departmental assistant) is to borrow library materials or to place items on and remove items from reserve on your behalf, a proxy borrowing form is needed to protect you.
+If someone else (such as a teaching or departmental assistant) is to borrow library materials or to place items on and remove items from reserve on your behalf, we require your written authorization via a proxy borrowing form.
 Please fill out the form and send it to the library's circulation department.